paulinebanye/music_video/README.md

 - This project was setup using the gitbash terminal.
 Some of the commands used do not work with command prompt or powershell.

-* If a "pip command not found error" is encountered, download get-pip.py and run `phython get-pip.py` to install it.
+* If a "pip command not found error" is encountered, download get-pip.py and run `python get-pip.py` to install it.

 ###